VexRiscv-Debug

 Tasks:

-3. System Integration into SoC
+3. System Integration into SoC and Toolchain

 Goal: Integrate the new debug architecture into the top-level FPGA/System design.